OHDSI/Usagi/README.md

 Technology
 ============
 Usagi is a pure Java application.
-It makes use of [Apache's Lucene Java library](http://lucene.apache.org/) for term matching and [Apache's POI Java libraries](http://poi.apache.org/) to read Excel files.
+It makes use of [Apache's Lucene Java library](http://lucene.apache.org/) for term matching, [Apache's POI Java libraries](http://poi.apache.org/) to read Excel files, [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) to read CSV files, and [Oracle's Berkeley DB](http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/overview/index.html) to store concept information.

 System Requirements
 ============
-Requires Java 1.7 or higher.
+Requires Java 1.8 or higher.
 Java can be downloaded from <a href="http://www.java.com" target="_blank">http://www.java.com</a>.

 Dependencies
 ============
- * Vocabulary version 5 (CSV files).
+ * Vocabulary version 5 files.
 These can be obtained from [Athena](http://www.ohdsi.org/web/athena).

 Getting Started
 ===============
 1. Under the [Releases](https://github.com/OHDSI/Usagi/releases) tab, download Usagi*.zip
 2. Unzip the download
 3. Click on Usagi_vx.x.x.jar to start Usagi
-4. Usagi will prompt you to specifiy the location of the Vocabulary CSV files to create the index (needs to be done only once)
+4. Usagi will prompt you to specify the location of the Vocabulary files to create the index (needs to be done only once)

 Getting Involved
 =============